-The Center for Marriage & Family Therapy and Counseling

-The Center for Marriage & Family Therapy and Counseling is our on-campus clinic which ministers to over 1,000 clients each year and provides a context for our student therapists to put into practice what they are learning in the classroom.
+500 hours of direct client contact are required to fulfill educational requirements by AAMFT.
+One of the biggest distinctives of the MFTC program at RTS Jackson is the on-site Center for Marriage & Family Therapy and Counseling, which ministers to over 1,000 clients each year and provides a context for our student therapists to put into practice what they are learning in the classroom.

 The Benefit to Our Students

-Rather than wasting your valuable time trying to recruit your own clients or driving long distances to other clinics which may or may not share our values, as an RTS Marriage & Family Therapy and Counseling student your clients come to you.
-The 500-hour face-to-face clinical requirement can be met within the context of our clinic.
-Our students can see clients immediately before or after class, step into the library to do research between clients, or benefit from the camaraderie and insight of their peers in the control room.
+In many counseling programs, students are required to find their own externship and often spend valuable time driving to and from mental health centers whose values and counseling approaches may differ widely from their own.
+In the MFTC program at RTS Jackson, your clients come to you.
+The 500 hour face-to-face clinical requirement can be met within the context of the on-site clinic.
+Students can see clients immediately before or after class, step into the library to do research between appointments, or benefit from the camaraderie and insight of their peers in the control room.

 For every five hours our students see clients, they are required to meet with their supervisor for one hour.
 This usually occurs in a group setting with other student therapists where they discuss particular cases, show video clips from clients, and ask for advice.
 Students rotate between supervisors every three months.
 By the end of their 500 clinical hours, they will have completed 100 hours of supervision.

 A unique feature of supervision at RTS is that all of our supervisors also teach in the program.
 This distinctive feature affords the student and professor the opportunity to interact directly with the material that they are learning in class and work together to see how it can be applied with particular clients.